alfiosalanitri/backup-website-database/README.md

 # NAME
-backup-website-database.sh - create a tar archive with databases and website
+backup-website-database.sh - create a tar archive with database and website from config file

 # DESCRIPTION
-this script dump the database and create a tar archive from source into destination with database e files.
+This script dump the database and create a tar archive from source into destination with database e files.
-NOTE: pass the database password to this script isn't safety.
-Create a database user with this privileges: SHOW DATABASES, SELECT, LOCK TABLES, RELOAD, SHOW VIEW and use it.
+Require root privileges.

 # INSTALLATION
-`sudo chmod +x backup-website-database.sh`
+-`sudo chown -R root: /path/to/example.com`
+-`sudo chmod 600 /path/to/example.com/.backup-config`
+- edit config parameters
+-`sudo chmod 754 /path/to/backup-website-database.sh`

 # USAGE
-- `sudo chown -R /path/to/example.com`
-- `sudo chmod o-r /path/to/example.com/.backup-config`
 - `sudo ./backup-website-database.sh /path/to/example.com/.backup-config`

 # AUTHOR:
-backup-website-database.sh is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the terms of the GNU General Public License, version 2 or higher.
+backup-website-database.sh is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the MIT License.